 Are you ready to give this a try?
 You might already know all this but this is an excellent refresher in case you’re not a frequent diver.

 Did you know PADI also has an online PADI Travel service?
-They are the largest in the world giving you a one stop water experience.
+They are the largest in the world giving you a one-stop water experience.
 Dive and snorkel from liveaboards at remote locations or small boats with dive resorts/dive centers.
 Finally, you can get all the dive information on destinations all over the world.
-Book your dive courses, do your researching on dive centers/resorts, dive conditions, best times to go.
+Book your dive courses, do your research on dive centers/resorts, dive conditions, and best times to go.

 Thanks for reading and if you have any stories you would like to share on your experiences of descending or have any questions or comments, it would be awesome to hear from you.